What is the Cassava Value Chain? How it Works

 1. Access to Raw Materials: Ensure reliable supply through outgrower schemes with farmer associations and cooperatives.
 Provide resources, training, and support.

-2. Strategic Location: Site close to cassava-producing areas to minimize transport costs.
+2. Strategic Location: The site is close to cassava-producing areas to minimize transport costs.
 Proximity to markets is also essential.

 3. Cost-Efficient Production: Adopt labor-saving technologies like peelers and graters to reduce hiring.
 Maintain high-capacity utilization.